The Ship of Jade,

 I read the saga Sigurd and Gudrun, in Tolkien's translation.
 Rhythms and alliterations in Nordic poetry are unlike Latin ideas of regular meter.
 It's not just chance flashes of barbaric splendor, or poetry whose natural rhythm gets lost in translation; it's an irregular but strict polished form consciously aiming (through compression and outrageousness) for those flashes of splendor.

 This does fit my impression of the Icelandic sagas: the Norse worldview's not tragic or fatalistic, just harshly pragmatic, admiring those who can make hard decisions.
-And in mythic terms, empowering: for only humans, not the gods, can save the world from darkness.
+And in mythic terms, empowering: for only mortals, not the gods, can save the world from darkness.

 THAT NIGHT